thegarbz/watercoolingcontroller/Hardware/Readme.md

 - 5V   - Required for LCD Display / Arduino Powersupply*
 - 3.3V - Required for microcontroller / SD Card / Thermistors / and Fan PWM signals

-* The Arduino Zero board similar boards from Sparkfun include onboard 3.3V regulators capable of powering all 3.3V parts in the controller.
+The Arduino Zero board similar boards from Sparkfun include onboard 3.3V regulators capable of powering all 3.3V parts in the controller.
 If a compatible board is used than this project can be powered from a standard computer Molex connector providing 12V and 5V supplies.

 If designing a custom circuit based around the ATSAMD21 it is possible to forgo the 3.3V regulator and power the 3.3V devices directly from the a standard computer SATA-Power connector.

 Hookup Diagram / Schematic
 --------------------------

-A complete schamtic is available [here](Schematic Prints.pdf)
+A complete schematic is available [here](/Schematic Prints.pdf)